Diagonal Born-Oppenheimer Corrections in Condensed-Phase Ring Polymer Surface Hopping: Results and Discussion

-Fig.~\ref{fig:pop-dboc-highT} shows the change of population of the donor diabatic electronic state ($P_D$) at a high temperature of 300 K, where NQEs are negligible.
-The population dynamics of the spin-boson model is reported for three reorganization energies: $E_r=0.02$, $E_r=1$, and $E_r=5$, each examined in adiabatic ($\Delta/\omega_c > 1$), intermediate ($\Delta/\omega_c = 1$), and non-adiabatic ($\Delta/\omega_c < 1$) reaction regimes.
+Fig.~\ref{fig:pop-dboc-highT} shows the change of population of the donor diabatic electronic state ($P_D$) at a high temperature of 300 K. The population dynamics of the spin-boson model is reported for three reorganization energies: $E_r=0.02$, $E_r=1$, and $E_r=5$, each examined in adiabatic ($\Delta/\omega_c > 1$), intermediate ($\Delta/\omega_c = 1$), and nonadiabatic ($\Delta/\omega_c < 1$) reaction regimes.
 These reaction regimes correspond to slow, comparable, and fast motions of baths relative to the electronic coupling, $\Delta$, respectively.

 As shown in Fig.~\ref{fig:pop-dboc-highT}(a), there is an excellent agreement between the simulated population dynamics using four RPSH variants and the exact quantum results in the adiabatic reaction regime.
 Coherence, oscillation amplitude, and phase align closely with HEOM benchmarks.
-In the adiabatic regime, Fig.~\ref{fig:pop-dboc-highT}a-c, as the coupling of the quantum sub-system to the classical solvent increases, all four methods keep performing very well in reproducing exact results.
+As the coupling of the quantum sub-system to the classical solvent increases, Fig.~\ref{fig:pop-dboc-highT}(a)-(c), all four methods keep performing very well in reproducing exact results.

-Fig.~\ref{fig:pop-dboc-highT}(d)-(f), demonstrate the population transfer profile in the intermediate reaction regime where all four methods are exact at $E_r=0.02$.
-As the reorganization energy increases, RPSH-CA and its DBOC variant remain very reliable, producing quantum Boltzmann populations close to exact results.
-On the other hand, RPSH-BA and its DBOC variant start showing small deviations from exact results.
-The deviation of RPSH-BA from exact physical behavior becomes more apparent at the highest degree of coupling to the bath, Fig.~\ref{fig:pop-dboc-highT}(f), while RPSH-BA$^\text{D}$ improves the performance to a great deal.
+Fig.~\ref{fig:pop-dboc-highT}(d)-(f) demonstrate the population transfer profile in the intermediate reaction regime where all four methods are exact at $E_r=0.02$.
+As the reorganization energy increases, RPSH-CA remains very reliable, producing quantum populations close to exact results.
+RPSH-BA starts showing small deviations from exact results, more apparent at the highest degree of coupling to the bath, Fig.~\ref{fig:pop-dboc-highT}(f), while RPSH-BA$^\text{D}$ improves the performance to a great deal.
+On the other hand, DBOC inclusion has a deteriorating effect on the performance of RPSH-CA in this regime, compare yellow vs. red line in Fig.~\ref{fig:pop-dboc-highT}(f).